MariAyanami/WA-SuperBot/CONTRIBUTING.md

-# Contributing to WhatsApp Bot with Chatbot
+# Contributing to WhatsApp Bot with Chatbot, DALLE-2, Meme Generation, and Image-to-Sticker Conversio